King v. Burwell: Text of the law and regulation

 The ACA legislation includes the language "enrolled in through an Exchange established by the State under 1311".
 As implemented by the IRS, ACA regulations use a more broad definition encompassing both the state exchanges and the federal exchanges set up under section 1321.
 The legislation includes the phrase "established by the State under 1311" in nine different locations.

 Internal Revenue Code section 36B, enacted as part of the ACA, includes the following provision:

-In the case of an applicable taxpayer, there shall be allowed as a credit against the tax imposed by this subtitle for any taxable year an amount equal to the premium assistance credit amount of the taxpayer for the taxable year.

-(2) (a) the monthly premiums for such month for 1 or more qualified health plans offered in the individual market within a State which cover the taxpayer, the taxpayer's spouse, or any dependent (as defined in section 152) of the taxpayer and which were enrolled in through an Exchange established by the State under 1311 [1] of the Patient Protection and Affordable Care Act, [...]